Montana-Media-Arts/webDesignFall2024/_docs/topic-13/01-frameworks/page-04.md

 If this doesn't scream elegance at the top of its lungs, I don’t know what does.
 Just head over to the UIkit website and check out all the incredible components it has on offer.
 Unless your project manager or customer forces a particular style language on you, I think Uikit takes the crown for UI design and is several miles ahead of Google’s Material Design.

-But is there a catch, you're wondering.
+But is there a catch, you're wondering?
 Yes, there is.
-Like Bootstrap, UIkit works with its JavaScript and while you can use jQuery for DOM manipulation, using a virtual DOM framework like React is impossible.
+Like Bootstrap, UIkit works with JavaScript, and while you can use jQuery for DOM manipulation, using a virtual DOM framework like React is impossible.

 Also, Uikit is a self-contained system, and you won’t be able to modify or extend it without putting in considerable effort.